Roy Ratnavel

 Roy Ratnavel is a Sri Lankan Tamil Canadian business executive and the author of the book Prisoner #1056.

-He is the Head of Distribution and Executive Vice-President at the CI Financial.
+He was a Vice Chairman and served as the Head of Distribution and Executive Vice-President at the CI Financial.

 Early life

 Ratnavel was born in 1969 in Colombo, Sri Lanka and brought up in Point Pedro, a small town in the northern part of Jaffna Peninsula during the Sri Lankan Civil War.

 He was arrested during Operation Liberation just for being a Tamil on suspicion and became a political prisoner at the age of 17 and underwent severe hardships at the prison in brutal and oppressive ways.
 After his miraculous release from prison, he reached Canada at the age of 18 with just $50 in his pocket.

-Two days after arriving, his father was shot and killed.
+Two days after arriving, his father was shot and killed by the Indian Army, during their mission in Sri Lanka.
 He had to start life in the new country in a highly traumatised condition, alone.

 Education

+Ratnavel's secondary education was at Hartley College.

 Ratnavel completed his high school while working.
 He earned his bachelor's degree from the University of Toronto.

 Career

-Ratnavel started his career with an entry-level job in CI Financial’s mailroom and subsequently rose to a senior leadership position as an executive vice president.
+Ratnavel started his career with an entry-level job in CI Financial’s mailroom and subsequently rose to senior leadership positions as an executive vice president and later as a vice chairman and then retired after serving more than 30 years at CI Financial.